 Author Dawn Jackson Blatner RD, LDN has an easy-going style that invites you to try out a “mostly vegetarian” way of eating while still allowing for flexibility (read: you can eat meat!).
 Chock-full of tips such as “Craving Control” and “Time Crunch,” Blatner’s approach to eating manages to be both fun and tasty all at the same time.
 With 100 creative and delicious recipes that are sure to be winners with the whole family, The Flexitarian Diet will inspire you to look at veggies, fruits and whole grains as more than just healthy, but absolutely delicious.

-Super Kids Nutrition spoke with Dawn about her new book and what it means to “flex” your diet, how it can save time, allow you to enjoy your meals, but live healthier, too.
+Super Kids Nutrition spoke with Dawn about her new book, The Flexitarian Diet: The Mostly Vegetarian Way to Lose Weight, Be Healthier, Prevent Disease, and Add Years to Your Life*, and what it means to “flex” your diet, how it can save time, allow you to enjoy your meals, but live healthier, too.